chinmayaj88/clean_architecture_ecommerce_backend/README.md

 # E-Commerce Microservices Platform

-A production-ready microservices architecture demonstrating advanced software engineering principles, clean architecture, and SOLID design patterns.
+A microservices-based e-commerce platform I built to showcase my skills in system architecture and backend development.
+It uses clean architecture principles and follows SOLID design patterns throughout.

 ## 📑 Table of Contents